 In 2012, an area in the courtyard was blessed and designated for prayer.
 Two students designed the prayer garden space to complete their service projects.
 They placed beautiful plants, stones, benches, and a statue of Mary.
 In 2015, portable classrooms were added to meet the growing need for the school, to add additional classrooms.
 In 2016, Savio partnered with the Alliance for Catholic Education to foster top Catholic school teachers.

 The school started with 15 clubs and athletic teams and now offers over 45 student activities in academics, athletics, fine arts, technology, faith formation and more.
 Recently, the school received a relic of St. Dominic Savio.
-The relic was installed inside a custom-built case in the school chapel this summer to remain accessible to any students that may desire to pray with the Patron Saint of the school.
+The relic was installed inside a custom-built case, built by the Director of Facilities in the school chapel, to remain accessible to any students that may desire to pray with the Patron Saint of the school.

 OUR PATRON SAINT